PTO Install: How to torque PTO bolts

 K = Torque Coefficient.

-The equation says that the clamping force created by a bolt is the torque applied divided by the diameter of the bolt times the torque coefficient (friction between the threads, and under bolt head or nut).
+The equation says that the clamping force created by a bolt is the torque applied divided by the diameter of the bolt times the torque coefficient (friction between the threads, and under the bolt head or nut).
 Measuring fastener tension directly is not feasible while installing a PTO, hence the use of fastener torque to best estimate the clamping force.

-From a practical standpoint, this means there is a linear relationship between the torque applied to the cap screw, and the clamp force created as a result.
+From a practical standpoint, this means there is a linear relationship between the torque applied to the cap screw and the clamp force created as a result.

 In a perfect installation, the cap screws (or studs) squeeze the PTO housing against the transmission so tightly that there is never movement between the two.
 Any amount of relative movement between the PTO and the transmission will cause the bolts to loosen and/or break.
 This may seem obvious, and telling someone to torque the cap screws on a PTO is far easier said than done, but this is the reasoning behind torque specifications.